 Katie Loncke is a Co-Director with the Buddhist Peace Fellowship, a national and trans-national organization connecting spirituality and social justice.

-I’m a gender nonconforming parent and social activist.
-I currently work with the abolitionist group Black Lives Matter in my hometown of Sacramento, CA. I focus on the chapter’s art and music strategy as well as support with its communications.
+Kristina is a gender nonconforming parent and social activist.
+They currently work with the abolitionist group Black Lives Matter in my hometown of Sacramento, CA. They focus on the chapter's art and music strategy as well as support with its communications.

 LINDA CAPATO JR